Woodwork for wellbeing

 Making can be both a solitary or a team effort both equally rewarding.
 Our primal needs are to touch and work natural materials and it is nothing short of scandalous that this grounded activity is being slowly phased out of mainstream education as not being important enough.
 Considering that the UK benefits hugely economically from the UK Creative economy, this is plainly blinkered and short sighted thinking.
 In our increasingly “virtual” obsessed tech world that we are growing into it will become increasingly important to feed our primal needs and values through crafting.

-Last week an application to the National Lottery “Awards for All” was accepted .
+Earlier this year an application to the National Lottery “Awards for All” was accepted .
 Our very first tranche of funding which was a great feeling of endorsement.
 So essentially that means the men’s group is now secure for the medium term and we can start to look to deliver to other similar hard to reach groups.
 Given that our vision encompasses open access, the funding will now enable this.
 Follow us on Instagram:

 DIYThis year’s must-have millennial accessory? ...